Ladder99/ladder99/docs/pages/run-agent.md

 Now let's run the MTConnect Agent, which comes with a recording of a CNC machine for playback.

 ## Run Image

-This command will download an image of the Agent from Docker Hub and run it -
+This command will download an image of the Agent from Docker Hub (a central repository for Docker services) and run it -

 ```
 docker run -it --rm --init --name agent -p5000:5000 ladder99/agent
 ```

 ## View Output

 View the output in your browser at http://localhost:5000 -

 ![](_images/agent-html_1200.jpg)